 Removing motion blur from an image is a mathematically challenging inverse problem.
-A common assumption [2, 3, 6, 10, 11, 15, 13, 19] is uniform (shift-invariant) blur over the image which simplifies the mathematical models and allows for faster restoration algorithms.
+A common assumption [2, 3, 6, 10, 11, 15, 13, 20] is uniform (shift-invariant) blur over the image which simplifies the mathematical models and allows for faster restoration algorithms.
 The uniform blur process can be described as a convolution of the sharp image with a blur kernel hence blur removal is also termed deconvolution.
 Non-blind deconvolution refers to deconvolution with a known kernel.
 In contrast, in blurry QR scanning the kernel needs to be estimated first, this is called blind deconvolution.

 Existing blind deconvolution algorithms usually follow a common pattern of Bayesian energy minimization.
 The unknown latent sharp image and blur kernel are estimated successively in a multi-scale iterative optimization scheme.
 Usually, natural image statistics (given distribution of image gradients) are applied as additional constraints on the restored image [6, 7].
-The blur kernel can be estimated for instance from edge profiles [5, 3, 4, 17], from external sensors [12], or using special camera hardware [21].
+The blur kernel can be estimated for instance from edge profiles [5, 3, 4, 17], from external sensors [12], or using special camera hardware [22].
 In this paper, we target unmodified wearable devices, so our attention is on the family of edge-based methods, and only the fastest of those.
-These algorithms in a first step try to hallucinate sharp edges, and in a second step find the blur kernel that causes the observed blurry edges.
-The two steps are alternated in an iterative optimization, often also across multiple scales to aid the convergence.
+The way an edge gets blurred in an image gives information about the cross-section of the blur kernel perpendicular to the edge.
+Many algorithms try to hallucinate sharp edges in a first step and find the corresponding blur kernel in a second step.
+These two steps are alternated in an iterative optimization, often also across multiple scales to aid the convergence.